-- 1. Experimental development projects, such as the creation of prototypes, the preparation of pilot projects or the testing and validating of new or improved products, processes and services in technologies such as artificial intelligence, 5G, mass data and information processing, blockchain, robotics, micro/nanoelectronics, 3D printing, digital content (specifically, the making available of data on a mass scale and in reusable formats, video games, audiovisual contents, etc.). - Projects that foster the development, promotion and adoption of digital technologies that can stimulate demand, as well as the development of projects that drive growth and entrepreneurship in the technological field.
+- 1. Experimental development projects, such as the creation of prototypes, the demonstration, the preparation of pilot projects or the testing and validating of new or improved products, processes and services in technologies such as Artificial Intelligence, (the Internet of Things (IoT), 5G technologies, mass data and information processing, high-performance computing, cloud computing, natural language processing, cybersecurity, biometrics and digital identity, blockchain, robotics, artificial intelligence, virtual and augmented reality, special effects and simulation, micro/nanoelectronics, 3D printing-additive manufacturing) and digital content (specifically, the making available of data on a mass scale and in reusable formats, video games, digital animation, audiovisual contents, social media, etc.). - Projects that foster the development, promotion and adoption of digital technologies that can stimulate demand, as well as the development of projects that drive growth and entrepreneurship in the technological field.